fasaya/url-shortener/README.md

 The following exceptions may be thrown.
 You may add them to your ignore list in your exception handler, or handle them as you wish.

 -   Fasaya\UrlShortener\Exceptions\UrlNotValidException - Not a valid URL.
--   Fasaya\UrlShortener\Exceptions\UrlExistsException - URL already exists (or active).
+-   Fasaya\UrlShortener\Exceptions\UrlExistsException - URL already exists and active.
 -   Fasaya\UrlShortener\Exceptions\TriesLimitReachedException - Generating reached tries limit.

 ## Testing